 - Jake suggests this trope in Adventure Time between Finn and Flame Princess when Finn asked if he wanted to join in on the fun.

-- In the Phineas and Ferb episode "Happy Birthday, Isabella", Ferb does this so that Phineas and Isabella can be spend some time alone.
+- In the Phineas and Ferb episode "Happy Birthday, Isabella", Ferb goes away so that Phineas and Isabella can spend some time alone.

 - In Code Lyoko's "Routine," Odd seems to have disappeared when Ulrich saves Yumi.
 It is unknown if he had seen Ulrich and Yumi almost kiss or if he was busy with monsters on Lyoko.
 One implication is that he had seen it, given that he ribs his roommate by saying "It wasn't all that boring on Lyoko, was it, Ulrich?"